Owning a Cat For The First Time: Helpful Tips

 The First Days

 Your cat’s first day in his new home can be a stressful one, particularly if he is not used to big transitions like this.
 While it is tempting to want to play and snuggle with your new pet immediately, give your cat some space for the first day or two to allow time for them to get acclimated to their new surroundings.
 Ideally, keep your cat confined to a small room for the first few days.
-This is especially important if you have other pets or children in the household because you will need to introduce your cat to each new housemate gradually.
+This is especially important if you have other cats, other pets (like dogs), or children in the household because you will need to introduce your cat to each new housemate gradually.
 Your cat’s room should contain all of their basic needs such as food, water, litter, litter box, scratching post, toys, and comfortable resting areas.
 You can visit your cat in their room, but keep the interactions brief and positive.
 Bringing some tasty treats each time you visit will quickly teach your cat that you are a friend!

 After your cat has had a chance to settle in, you can allow him to explore the rest of your home.
 Again, take this time to hang back and let him investigate at his own pace.
 This is also a time to keep other pets and children out of his way so he does not feel overwhelmed.
 As he explores, keep an eye out and make sure he finds his way to all of his important resources – food, water, litter box, etc. If he does not make his way to these areas on his own, you may need to show him where they are.